zhehao1998/Image-Augmentation/README.md

 Otherwise, please make sure image and mask has the same file name, eg. "im01.png" for easier matching of image with its respective mask.

 # Dataset
-Annotation and exporting of masks can be done using LabelMe, use the conversion.py on **local** labelme folder to generate dataset
+Annotation and exporting of masks can be done using LabelMe, use the conversion.ipynb on **local** labelme folder to generate dataset